JosephKav/josephkav.io/content/home/experience.md

     date_start: '2021-09-20'
     date_end: ''
     description: |2-
-      DevOps engineer, coding tools to make tasks easier for others, with a bit of managing what my team deploys, how we deploy it, updating it and making sure that it’s working as expected. e.g. developed a tool in Python to generate reports with data from various DB's for our Customers and setup scaling of these Python jobs with Celery workers.
+      Coding tools to make tasks easier for others, with a bit of managing what my team deploys, how we deploy it, updating it and making sure that it’s working as expected. e.g. developed a tool in Python to generate reports with data from various DB's for our Customers and setup scaling of these Python jobs with Celery workers.

-      ~90% Coding, ~10% Ops.
   - title: Operations Engineer
     company: Jamf
     company_url: 'https://www.jamf.com'